opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 The class is a C++ wrapper for the associated functions.
 In particular, :ocv:funcx:`StereoBM::operator()` is the wrapper for :ocv:cfunc:`cvFindStereoCorrespondenceBM`.

+..
+Sample code:

+   * : OCL : An example for using the stereoBM matching algorithm can be found at opencv_source_code/samples/ocl/stereo_match.cpp

 StereoBM::StereoBM
 ------------------